 Baking Club: Apple Betty

-Using the apples bought from the Farmer's Market activity on September 25, encourage residents to make a delicious Apple Betty on this birthday of Johnny Appleseed, to be served at this afternoon's social.
+Using the apples bought from the trip to the Farmer's Market on September 25, encourage residents to make a delicious Apple Betty on this birthday of Johnny Appleseed, to be served at this afternoon's social.

 Letters to Family

 On this Love Note Day, encourage residents to write letters to loved ones.
 Supply residents with stationery and pens.

 For this Build a Better Image Week, encourage residents to make a fun self-portrait, using printable faces, yarn for hair, and googly eyes.
 Supply residents with frames for their self-portraits.
 Serve the Apple Betty made earlier today by the Baking Club.

 - Ancestor Appreciation Day